 The Engis system achieves tolerances to 0.5μm (0.000020″) ensuring bores are consistently straight and cylindrical, which are critical for the spool and valve bore to fit properly in the hydraulic system.
 When hydraulic valves perform optimally, they can withstand a higher pressure, which improves overall performance of the skid-steer loaders.

-Theis achieved through a series of progressively finer, high-precision electroplated diamond tools.
+The single-pass boring process is achieved through a series of progressively finer, high-precision electroplated diamond tools.
 The diamond size grit on the tools are to 100/120, 200/230 and 325/400.
 The free-floating nature of the tooling results in superior bore consistency and a faster cycle time.

 The old multi-pass honing system took 253 seconds per part, which included two boring passes, re-setup of the machine and flipping parts.
 The new single-pass boring system takes 89 seconds, improving throughput by nearly 300%.